top of page

 Young people unsplash.jpg

-Comparison of modes in assessing hepatitis B knowledge, attitudes and practices among the Myanmar community in Perth, Western Australia
+Comparison of modes in assessing hepatitis B knowledge, attitudes and practices among the Myanmar community in Perth, WA

 Start and anticipated finishing date: 2019 - 2022